 Songwe Hill, a carbonatite-hosted rare earth deposit, is the Company's main development target in Malawi.
 Historical exploration programmes were originally carried out at Songwe Hill in the late 1980s.
-After three phases of exploration drilling in 2011, 2012 and 2018, Mkango completed a NI43-101 compliant technical report and upgraded Mineral Resource estimate for Songwe Hill in January 2019, and is currently working on a definitive feasibility study (the "Feasibility Study") which is expected to conclude during the second quarter of 2022.
+After three phases of exploration drilling in 2011, 2012 and 2018, Mkango completed a NI43-101 compliant technical report and upgraded Mineral Resource estimate for Songwe Hill in January 2019, and completed a definitive feasibility study (the "Feasibility Study") the results of which were announced on July 5, 2022.